paylayio/paylayio.github.io/identityserver/docker.md

 {:toc}

 ---
-This instruction guide tells you how to install the PAYLAY [IdentityServer](IdentityServer/readme.md) Community Edition for local development purposes.
+This instruction guide tells you how to install the PAYLAY [IdentityServer](IdentityServer/readme.md) Community Edition for **local development purposes**.

 ## Pull the image
 ~~~ bash